-There are several myths around rape and sexual assault, and it is important to know the real facts and to remember that it is never your fault:
+There are several myths around male experiences of rape and sexual assault, and it is important to know the real facts and to remember that it is never your fault.

-- It is a myth that only strangers carry out sexual attacks.
-In most incidences of rape and sexual assault the attacker is known - it may even be a partner, family member or close friend - Whatever the circumstances of the attack, it is never your fault that it happened.
-It makes no difference if you had been drinking or taking drugs before or around the time of the assault, and what you were wearing is irrelevant.
-The attacker made the choice to assault you and so it is their fault, not yours
+It is a myth that only strangers carry out sexual attacks.
+In most incidences of rape and sexual assault the attacker is known - it may even be a partner, family member or close friend.

-- Sexual crimes are about violence and power rather than desire and sexual attraction - Women can be, and are, sexually assaulted by other women - Some women can be upset and confused because they became physically aroused while being raped or sexually assaulted.
-This physical response does not mean that you consented to or enjoyed the attack, and it can result from a kind of reflex reaction to physical contact - Even if you had previously consented to sexual contact with your attacker, it does not mean that they can ever automatically assume your consent.
-You also have the right to change your mind about sexual contact at any point during it, and the other person must stop if you want them to.
+- Sexual crimes are about violence and power rather than desire and sexual attraction.
+Being raped or sexually assaulted by a man does not necessarily mean you are gay, or will have sexual feelings for men in the future. - Men can be, and are, sexually assaulted by women.
+Research indicates that around a quarter of sexual assaults against men are committed by women. - Some men can be upset and confused because they became physically aroused while being raped or sexually assaulted.
+But this physical response does not mean that you consented to or enjoyed the attack, and it can result from extreme stress as well as from a kind of reflex reaction to physical contact. - Even if you had previously consented to sexual contact with your attacker, it does not mean that they can ever automatically assume your consent.
+You also have the right to change your mind about sexual contact at any point during it, and the other person must stop if you want them to. - Whatever the circumstances of the attack, it is never your fault that it happened.
+It makes no difference if you had been drinking or taking drugs before or around the time of the assault.
+The attacker made the choice to assault you and so it is their fault, not yours.